 Noticing that my dishes weren't as spotless as before, I figured it was time to give my dishwasher some care.
 I had always assumed the machine cleaned itself during each cycle, but over time, bits of food and soap residue can build up.
 This buildup affects its performance and leaves dishes less than sparkling.

-Determined to fix the issue, I decided to learn how to clean my dishwasher properly.
+Determined to fix the issue, I decided to learn how to clean a dishwasher properly.
 I gathered a few household items and followed simple steps to give them a thorough cleaning.
 The difference was immediate—my dishes came out shining, and the dishwasher ran more quietly.

 Understanding Your Dishwasher's Mechanics and Maintenance Needs